Published:

 What is Modica Chocolate?

-Modica chocolate is a confectionery specialty closely linked to the Sicilian town bearing the same name.
-It’s a particular type of chocolate made, still today, using a ‘cold’ production process, whose origins date back to Aztec times, if not earlier.
-Thanks to such a method, the bars of this delicacy have a grainy and crumbly consistency, as well as an intense flavor that preserves the natural aroma of cocoa.
+Modica chocolate is a confectionery specialty closely linked to the Sicilian town from which it takes its name.
+It’s a particular type of chocolate, produced using a method of very ancient origins.
+Thanks the low temperature used in this process, the bars of this delicacy have a grainy consistency, clearly perceptible to the palate, and express an intense flavor that preserves the natural aroma of cocoa.

 Modica: the enchanting city of chocolate.